-Financial support: Graduate students in the MM and DM degree programs for choral conducting are eligible to receive an Associate Instructorship that includes full tuition remission, a stipend, and health benefits.
+Financial Support Graduate students in the MM and DM degree programs for choral conducting are eligible to receive an Associate Instructorship that includes full tuition remission, a stipend, and health benefits.
 Tuition remission is often available to students who do not have an assistantship.

-Opera chorus master training: IU has a unique and unprecedented comprehensive professional training program for opera chorus masters within the graduate choral conducting curriculum.
-MM and DM choral conducting graduate students have the opportunity to serve as associate or assistant chorus masters for the major operas produced by the world-renowned IU Opera and Ballet Theater.
+Opera Chorus Master Training IU offers unique and unprecedented professional training for opera chorus masters within the graduate choral conducting curriculum.
+Every graduate choral conducting major serves as an assistant or associate chorus master for at least one opera produced by the world-renowned IU Opera and Ballet Theater.

-More ensembles than most other universities: The Jacobs School has the widest array of vocal ensembles of any collegiate program in the world: 2 large symphonic choruses, 3 chamber choirs (one of which specializes in new music), 5-6 opera choruses, early music ensembles, 2 vocal jazz ensembles, a collegiate show choir; youth and children's choruses.
+Choral Ensembles The Jacobs School has the widest array of vocal ensembles of any collegiate program in the world: 2 large symphonic choruses, 3 chamber choirs (one of which specializes in new music), 5-6 opera choruses, early music ensembles, 2 vocal jazz ensembles, a collegiate show choir, an all-campus choir, and a children's chorus.
 Regardless of your interests, there is a chorus for you at IU!

-Comprehensive curriculum: Graduate students take a full sequence of courses in conducting, choral literature, rehearsal techniques, and score reading in addition to mentoring and lessons with faculty.
-Of course, all students are also encouraged to take advantage of the many course offerings in the departments of music theory, music education, and musicology, as well as those available through the university at large.
+A Comprehensive Curriculum Graduate students take a full sequence of courses in conducting, choral literature, rehearsal techniques, and score reading, in addition to receiving private lessons with faculty.
+Students are encouraged to take advantage of the many courses in music theory, music education, and musicology, as well as those available through the university at large.
 DM students declare two minor fields of study; one can be in an area outside of the School of Music, constructed to reflect your own unique research interests.